All you need to know about caching for serverless applications

 GET /{productId}?shipmentId={shipmentId}&userId={userId}

 One downside to API Gateway caching is that you switch from pay-per-use pricing to paying for uptime.
-Essentially you’ll be paying for uptime of a Memcached node (that API Gateway manages for you).
+Essentially, you’ll be paying for the uptime of a Memcached node (that API Gateway manages for you).

-API Gateway caching is powerful, but I find few use cases for it.
-The main use case I have is for caching POST requests.
+API Gateway caching is powerful, but I have found few use cases for it.
+My main use case is for caching POST requests.

 Caching in the Lambda function